-Search: it's something all school professionals want to completely understand, as it is the key to organic search success.
-But all those algorithms, acronyms, abbreviations, bots, and everything else in between that comprise a search, make it pretty easy to get lost.
+Being first in local search results is something all school professionals want to completely understand because it's the key to organic search success.
+But all those algorithms, acronyms, abbreviations, bots, and everything else that goes into a search make it easy to get lost quickly.

 How can I improve our ranking?
 What is affecting my school?
 How can I fix what's not working?
 Where should we even start?

 Local search engines use NAP information to judge the accuracy of the data in their own indexes.
-This data is found by crawling your website or from these providers like Yellowpages.com, citysearch, and more.
-Consistent NAP information is essential to getting more citations and improving search engine rankings.
+An accurate and consistent NAP is an important part of Google's local search, and it's found by crawling your website and editing your Google Business profile.
+Consistent NAP information is essential to improve local search results for your school.

-In short, having consistent data on your website, in search — and just about anywhere else your share information about your school — ensures that your school is determined as a real entity by Google bots, and not a scam.
+Consistent data on your website, in search — and just about anywhere else your share information about your school — ensures that your school is determined as a "real" entity by the Google bots, and not a scam.

 The content of the text on the home page is weighted the most when determining what searches a site would be a good result for.

-So for example if someone does a search for "all girls school in Atlanta," and nowhere on your homepage in text does your website say that you're an all girls school in Atlanta, that is certainly going to hurt you.
+So for example, if someone does a search for "all-girls school in Atlanta," and nowhere on your website says that you're an all-girls school in Atlanta, that is certainly going to hurt you.

-Every school homepage should have a line of text (not an image that has text!) that reads something like this from Bancroft School's homepage:
+Every school homepage should have a line of text (not an image that has text!) that reads something like this Holton-Arms School's header:

 Find a way to describe your school using text only.

-Even if it is just once, find a way to discuss what your school does, who you are, what you represent.
-Your goal is to say "this is the kind of school we are."
+Even if it is just once, find a way to discuss what your school does, who you are, and what you represent.
+Your goal is to say "This is the kind of school we are."

-As you can see, the text doesn't ever detract from the design — it simply becomes a part of it, enhancing the look, feel, UX, and performance.
+As you can see, the text on Trinity Preparatory School's homepage doesn't ever detract from the design — it simply becomes a part of it, enhancing the look, feel, UX, and performance.

 Use text to craft a detailed footer.